-- side of Plough Road, within that boundary.
-This is partially visible from the Plough Road entrance to the appeal site.
-Moreover, more established housing, again albeit within the settlement boundary, stands a few metres further to the west of that estate.
-This urban edge has a bearing on the character of the countryside which here is largely to the north of Plough Road. - 9.
-However, the mature and generally dense line of trees which enclose Plough Road contains the estate spatially and lessens its visual bearing on the countryside beyond the boundary.
+- 8. However, the mature and generally dense line of trees which enclose Plough Road contains the estate spatially and lessens its visual bearing on the countryside beyond the boundary.
 From what I could see, the countryside here is characterised as much by its isolation and its open, exposed form, which foregrounds views to the coast and the sea, as it is by its mature trees, hedgerows, fields, and grazing animals.
-That landscape character is underpinned by the surviving tranquillity of the countryside here, which is largely undeveloped, and which is an equally important component of its character. - 10.
-I appreciate that there are dwellings in this countryside and to the northwest of this site there is a lawful development certificate for residential park homes.
+That landscape character is underpinned by the surviving tranquillity of the countryside here, which is largely undeveloped, and which is an equally important component of its character. - 9.
+I appreciate that there are dwellings in this countryside and to the north there is a residential park homes site with permission for nine units.
 However, homes are relatively few and scattered, unlike the concentrated housing in the built-up area to the south.
-The number and location of homes have not changed to any significant degree the character of the countryside identified above. - 11.
+The number and location of homes have not changed to any significant degree the character of the countryside identified above. - 10.
 I have taken into account that the proposal would be largely contained, visually, by caravans.
 But holiday parks containing caravans are characteristic of the countryside, especially here.
 They are perhaps now as much part of the character of this part of the countryside as the other landscape features which define it.
-The proposal would not appear out of place. - 12.
+The proposal would not appear out of place. - 11.
 Regarding the restriction on occupancy in terms of character, I appreciate that the caravans here are largely owner-occupied, unlike the caravans in the corporate holiday parks with a brisker turnover of occupiers.
-In terms of external or landscape changes or personalisation and their effect on character, I accept the appellant's argument that here the distinction between a caravan in permanent occupancy and one restricted, is too narrow to distinguish. - 13.
+In terms of external or landscape changes or personalisation and their effect on character, I accept the appellant's argument that here the distinction between a caravan in permanent occupancy and one restricted, is too narrow to distinguish. - 12.
 I acknowledge the appellant's point that a caravan in permanent occupancy may create fewer trips and less activity than a caravan not in permanent occupancy.
 However, the opposite may be equally true.
 Unfortunately, there is no substantive evidence from either side to draw comparisons on the profiles of caravan occupancy here in terms of frequencies of visits, lengths of stays, modes of transport, numbers of occupiers, trips, visitors, and the activity generated.
-In these circumstances, the logic of the Council's argument, that a caravan in permanent occupancy must for the most part, by definition, have more activity or comings-and-goings than a caravan which is not in permanent occupancy, and not occupied at all for two months of the year, is compelling. - 14.
-Moreover, the occupancy restriction provides a 2-month long respite from the effects of occupation on the character of the countryside, particularly its isolation, and its exposure and tranquillity, which may perhaps be reasons the
+In these circumstances, the logic of the Council's argument, that a caravan in permanent occupancy must for the most part, by definition, have more activity or comings-and-goings than a caravan which is not in permanent occupancy, and not occupied at all for two months of the year, is compelling. - 13.
+Moreover, the occupancy restriction provides a 2-month long respite from the effects of occupation on the character of the countryside, particularly its isolation, and its exposure and tranquillity, which may perhaps be reasons the area is such a draw for holidaymakers, visitors, and residents alike, in the first place. - Given the location of the site in the countryside, the intrinsic character and beauty of which the Framework says4 policies and decisions should recognise, I